tomasberretta/urx-api/README.md

 # URX API Server
-This server is a Python application that uses Flask as a web framework to create an API for controlling a UR5e robot.
-The API allows users to send commands to the robot and receive feedback.
-The server relies on the urx library, which provides a Python interface for the URScript language that the robot understands.
+This project is a Python application that uses Flask to create a REST API for controlling a UR5e robot.
+The API lets users send URScript commands to the robot and get feedback.
+The project also has two features for observing the robot’s data: a Socket Listener and a Proxy with a Socket Server.
+The Socket Listener can passively monitor the data sent between the robot and the REST server.
+The Proxy can act as an intermediary between the REST server and the robot, and forward every message to the Socket Server for real-time observability.
+This way, users can watch the robot’s status and actions without affecting its operation.

-Additionally, the server has a functionality of passively observing the data sent between the robot and the REST server with a Proxy and another Socket Server.
-This works as follows: The REST server connects to the Proxy instead of the robot directly, and with every communication that is sent between them, the Proxy sends a message to the Socket Server to allow real-time observability.
-This way, users can monitor the robot’s status and actions without interfering with its operation.
+___Note:__ Even though there are Linux configurations, the project was only tested on Windows and MacOS._

 ## Prerequisites
 - Python 3.8.0